 While MLB sorts through various positive COVID-19 cases in its league, and the NBA hunkers down in a theoretical bubble in Orlando to finish its season, the NFL — even while agreeing to cancel its preseason — has made it clear the ball will be snapped under the bright lights this fall.

 All terms for the season have been agreed upon between the league and the NFL Players Association.
-High-risk players who opt-out will receive a $350,000 stipend and everyone else who opts out will receive $150,000.
-Health issues constituting high risk include: asthma, sickle cell disease, Type 2 diabetes with the exception of BMI.
+High-risk players who opt out will receive a $350,000 stipend and everyone else who opts out will receive $150,000.
+Health issues constituting high risk include: asthma, sickle cell disease, and type 2 diabetes with the exception of BMI.

 Here are the players opting out of the 2020 season: